 What is Plattsburgh?

-College Auxiliary Services (CAS), operating as Plattsburgh, is a not-for-profit organization established in 1966 to manage services not covered by the state budget for the SUNY Plattsburgh campus.
-Its operations encompass dining services, campus card systems (Cardinal Cash), telecommunications, conference and event planning, and transportation services.
-CAS actively solicits student input, with six students serving on its twelve-member Board of Directors and various committees, ensuring student needs are central to its governance.
-All profits generated are reinvested into the college through scholarships, program development, academic travel, and campus activities, highlighting a strong commitment to enhancing the student experience and academic environment.
+College Auxiliary Services (CAS), operating as Plattsburgh, is a not-for-profit organization established in 1966 to provide essential educational-related services for the SUNY Plattsburgh campus.
+CAS manages services not covered by the state budget, including Dining Services, Cardinal Cash, cable TV, conference and event planning, and transportation services.
+The organization actively solicits student input, with six students serving on its twelve-member Board of Directors and various committees.
+All profits generated by CAS are reinvested into the college through scholarships, program development, academic travel, and campus activities, demonstrating a strong commitment to student welfare and institutional advancement.

 How much funding has Plattsburgh raised?